 Get a Schedule Down in Writing

 Your schedule should include between 3 – 3 ½ hours each night of the week, and 4-5 hours divided between the two weekend days.
 Write down each course you have that requires homework and study, and divide up the time according to the difficulty of the course.
 If, for example, you struggle with math, then give yourself more time for that subject.
 If history is a breeze, give it less time.

 Part of developing good high school study skills is knowing which courses will take more time and work.
-And, be a bit flexible.
+And be a bit flexible.
 You may have a big test coming up and no homework in one or more of your classes on any given night.
-Use extra time to work on the long-range stuff – a book you have to read or a term paper that will be due in a month.
+Use the extra time to work on the long-range stuff – a book you have to read or a term paper that will be due in a month.

 Show your schedule to your parents – they might be impressed.
 Then, follow that schedule.
 They’ll be more impressed.

 If you are not used to studying for long periods of time, you have to work up to this gradually.
 Focus for 20 minutes, then stop, sit and relax, eat a snack, and then go back to it.
 Gradually, you will work up so that you can spend an hour of focused time between breaks.
 That’s when the really good stuff starts to happen!

 This part involves your parents.
 When you finish a tough assignment or all of the homework for a tough class, show it to your parents and ask if you can have 20 minutes of gaming or time on Facebook before you get back to it.
 You will work harder and be far more focused if you know there is a reward coming at the end.